MI-AFP/tutorials/tutorials/06_io-test-doc.md

 #### Own datatypes and `Arbitrary`

-If you have your own types, you need to make them instance of typeclass `Arbitrary`.
+If you have your own types, you need to make them an instance of the typeclass `Arbitrary`.
 Then QuickCheck can generate examples:

 ```haskell
 import Test.QuickCheck